camorris21/Final-IT/README.md

 ![Image15](pythonpics/image15.png)

-After you do that, you have officially written your first line of code!!
+After you do that, you have officially written and executed your first line of code!!

 ![Image16](pythonpics/image16.png)